- Do you have a lot of passwords to manage?

 After choosing a password manager, you must carefully consider how to backup the master password to access it!

-We all have a lot of passwords
+Do you have a lot of passwords to manage?

 Do you feel overwhelmed by the number of passwords that you have to use?
 There are passwords for the computer systems that you keep at your home: laptops, mobile phones, wifi passwords, router passwords, and so on.
 Beyond that set, we take care of many of life's tasks using online accounts: